4.2 Calculating Your Energy Consumption

 Once you’ve added up these numbers, round them up to be safe.

 Total electricity usage from this basic list works out to 7.75 kWh per day, but round it up to 10 kWh per day for calculation purposes.
 That’s 300 kWh of electricity per month.
-And while this covers the bare essentials, it’s really not much compared to what most people consume while connected to the grid.
+And while this covers the bare essentials, it’s really not much compared to what most people consume while connected to the grid, and this brings us to an important point.

 Precise power monitoring